-The National Certificate of Education (NCE) assessment in Science is in line with the philosophy adopted in the NCF and detailed in the Teaching and Learning Syllabus (TLS) Grades 7, 8 and 9 (MIE 2017).
-Furthermore, the assessment is grounded in UNESCO Sustainable Development Goal Four (SDG-4) to ensure inclusive education for all as articulated in the NCF and the Science Teaching and Learning Syllabus (TLS) Grades 7, 8 and 9 (MIE 2017).
+The National Certificate of Education (NCE) assessment in Science is in line with the philosophy adopted in the NCF and detailed in the Teaching and Learning Syllabus (TLS) Grades 7, 8 and 9 (MIE 2024).
+Furthermore, the assessment is grounded in UNESCO Sustainable Development Goal Four (SDG-4) to ensure inclusive education for all as articulated in the NCF.